sasjs/cli.sasjs.io/docs/folder.md

 ## sasjs folder move

 Moves an existing folder to a new location.
-It behaves similar as unix `mv` command.
+It behaves similarly as Unix `mv` command.
-If same locations is provided, but name is different on the `targetpath` then it will rename the folder.
+If the same locations are provided, but the name is different on the `targetpath` then it will rename the folder.
-If different locations are provided, first it will check if last path section string in the `targetpath` exists as a folder, it will move it inside, and if it does not exist, it will move it inside of first up level folder and the last section of `targetpath` will be used for the renaming of moving folder.
+If different locations are provided, first it will check if last path section string in the `targetpath` exists as a folder, it will move it inside, and if it does not exist, it will move it inside of the first up level folder and the last section of `targetpath` will be used for the renaming of moving folder.

 <script id="asciicast-oZB91eGpw7WvdFp3VYxetYj4k" src="https://asciinema.org/a/oZB91eGpw7WvdFp3VYxetYj4k.js" async></script>